 Enjoy Your Shavasana

-Runa Yoga Co-Owner Jessie Erickson encouraged her class into a final resting pose one Tuesday evening.
+“Your entire practice has led to this moment,” Runa Yoga Co-Owner Jessie Erickson encouraged her class into a final resting pose one Tuesday evening.

-During the previous hour she instructed fellow Yogis to move with their breath, explore their bodies, and welcome balance in poses from Crescent to Crow.
+During the previous hour she instructed fellow yogis to move with their breath, explore their bodies, and welcome balance in poses from Crescent to Crow.

-REST AND ABSORB - Shavasana is a time for your body to nourish in all the goodness you’ve just worked through.
+REST AND ABSORB - Savasana is a time for your body to nourish in all the goodness you’ve just worked through.
 You’ve inhaled, exhaled, held planks, risen to Warrior, forward folded, reached, and grown.
-Now, Shavasana offers your body a chance to absorb it all and digest your practice.
+Now, Savasana offers your body a chance to absorb it all and digest your practice.
 This time allows your body to grow stronger for tomorrow to meet the new limits you are seeking.